mediabrix/mediabrix-ios-sdk/README.md

 }
 ```
 ###Logging
-You can now disable verbose logging via the sdk
+You can now disable verbose logging via the SDK:
 ```
     [MediaBrix MBEnableVerboseLogging:NO];
 ```